 The documents do not include records that eventually went before a grand jury, which Gov. Gina Raimondo has asked a judge to release but Attorney General Peter Kilmartin does not want made public.
 The judge on Tuesday asked both sides to prepare arguments in that dispute.

-The documents show Fox, a former House speaker now imprisoned on unrelated charges, was not interviewed at the request of his attorney, William Murphy.
+The documents show Fox, a former House speaker now imprisoned on unrelated charges, was not interviewed during the interview at the request of his attorney, William Murphy.
 Murphy was Fox’s predecessor as House speaker, and he also requested not to be interviewed because he represents Fox.

 As Target 12 first reported nearly three years ago, Murphy visited 38 Studios in the fall of 2009, shortly before he handed off the speakership to Fox.
 The documents confirm the meeting took place on Oct.
 8, 2009, and that Fox and Corso were with Murphy for the meeting.
 Murphy had told Target 12 he did not recall who else was there besides 38 Studios founder Curt Schilling and himself.